The mission of The Hearth is to cultivate space where people of purpose can rest, restore, and reconnect.

 The Vision

 The Hearth is an emergent space housed in the First Presbyterian Church (FPC), Silver City, building: a space that responds to the needs and desires that exist within the region and celebrates its rich history, present, and possibilities.
 For people who are experiencing burnout, grief, or exhaustion—for all those in need of a pause, particularly those working for the betterment of humanity—the Hearth offers space and time for rest.
-It is a place for nurture, restoration, and Sabbath.
+It is a place for nurturing and restoring one’s body, mind and spirit.
 It is a place for connection: with oneself, with community, with creation, and with the sacred.
-It is a place of reconnection—to one’s wholeness and sacredness, inherent and not connected to productivity or accomplishment.
-These pieces are essential to the restoration of health, energy, and imagination, and creativity, to the well-being of people and communities.
+It is a place of reconnection to one’s wholeness and sacredness, inherent and not connected to productivity or accomplishment.
+Rest and connection are essential to the restoration of health, energy, creativity, and the well-being of people and their communities.

 The Community Connection